 William Lathrop and Daniel Garber, two classic Pennsylvania Impressionists, captured the spirit of spring in two different paintings in 1916.
 There’s something equally inspiring in each of them, but the differences between them can teach as much or more.

-Both of these paintings live in the Philadelphia Academy of Art, where they are currently on display.
+Both of these paintings live in the Philadelphia Academy of Art.

 William Lathrop, Spring Landscape, oil (around 1916)